sunandasamanta/DSA-JS-Python/Heap/README.md

      / \    /
     20  30 15

+In this example, the value of the root node is 3 which is smaller than its children 9 and 10.
+And the value of 9 is smaller than its children 20 and 30, and so on.

-Example of a Min Heap:
+Example of a Max Heap:

       15
      /  \